 The other day I was craving something sweet.
 I still had some dark chocolate left that we had bought the other day, and knew I just had to make something with it.
 Then it dawned on me–chocolate chip cookies!
 I’d been wanting them for awhile anyways.
 However, I had never made gluten free chocolate chip cookies since I’d been gluten-free (I know, right?!
 Pretty crazy.) and didn’t have a recipe.
 But then I came up with these…

-– 1 egg (or flax egg to make the recipe vegan)
+– 1 egg (or flax egg to make it vegan)

-- ½ cup of dairy-free dark chocolate, chopped into chunks (we used Green and Black's Dark chocolate 85%), or dairy free chocolate chips (we use the Enjoy Life brand)
+– 1/2 cup of dairy-free dark chocolate, chopped into chunks (we used Green and Blacks Dark chocolate 85%), or dairy free chocolate chips (we use the Enjoy Life brand)

-- Mix together the dry ingredients in a medium sized bowl, and in a large bowl mix together softened coconut oil and maple syrup, and then add the egg and mix.
+2. Mix together dry ingredients in a medium bowl and in a large bowl mix softened coconut oil and maple syrup, and then add the egg and mix together.

-- Add the dry ingredients to the wet ingredients and mix.
-The consistency of the batter should be thick.
-Then stir in the chocolate chunks.
+3. Combine wet and dry ingredients and mix.
+Consistency of batter should be thick.
+Then add chocolate chunks.

-- Space the dough on a pan about 2 inches apart, spooning out dough balls the size of a heaping tablespoon.
-Press down each cookie slightly (but don’t smash it) and bake at 375˚F for 8-9 min!
+4. Space on a pan about 2 inches apart, spooning out dough balls the size of a heaping tablespoon.
+Press down each cookie slightly (but don’t smash it) and bake at 375 for 8-9 min!

 We recently discovered these organic dark chocolate bars at Whole Foods by the brand Green and Black’s and have been loving them!
 It is 85% cacao meaning that it has a pretty low sugar content.
 And it’s made with organic raw cane sugar!
 These bars are also don’t have any ingredients that have dairy as far as I can tell.
 The label does say that they are manufactured on equipment that processes milk, but dairy is not added , because they are made with cocoa butter, which is just a vegetable fat extracted from the cocoa bean.
 We use it as we are not allergic to dairy, only sensitive, and cross contamination is not a concern of ours, but if it is for you, then you may want to opt for something else

-I’m so excited to be sharing this recipe with you all, and I hope you’ll try it out for yourself, and go make these AMAZING gluten free dairy free chocolate chip cookies!!
+I’m so excited to be sharing this recipe with you all, and I hope you’ll try it out for yourself, and go make these AMAZING gluten free, grain free, dairy free chocolate chip cookies!!